idibidiart/react-native-responsive-grid/README.md

 `fullWidth` may be supplied as prop to Column.
 It sets the the column's width to 100% of the computed or explicitly set width of its parent view.

 `wrap` may be supplied as prop to Row to wrap any content that is fully beyond the width of the row's computed or explicitly set width.

-`wrapAlign` may be supplied as prop to Row to vertically align the wrapped lines within the Row.
+`alignLines` may be supplied as prop to Row to vertically align the wrapped lines within the Row (not to be confused with the items that are inside each line.)
 Possible values are: top, middle, bottom, space, distribute, stretch.
+(See section on Aligning Wrapped Lines within Rows)

 These make up the basic rules.
 As you can see the number of rules is far fewer than with bare-bone Flex.
 This makes it a much simpler task to create sophisticated dynamic layout behavior (fewer knobs and switches.)